Sphincter of Oddi: Structure

-The sphincter of Oddi is a circular muscle band (Sphincter) that surrounds the major duodenal papilla.
+The sphincter of Oddi is a circular muscle band, or sphincter that surrounds the major duodenal papilla.

 Function

 The sphincter regulates the secretion of pancreatic juice and bile into the duodenum.
 It also prevents reflux of duodenal contents into the ampulla of Vater.
 By preventing reflux of the contents of the duodenum, the sphincter of Oddi prevents the accumulation of particulate matter and sludge in the bile ducts, reducing the risk of cholangitis.
 The sphincter of Oddi also allows retrograde filling of the gallbladder.

 The sphincter of Oddi is relaxed by the hormone cholecystokinin via vasoactive intestinal peptide.

 Clinical significance

+Pancreatitis can result from a failure of pancreatic secretions to drain properly.
+One possible cause of impaired drainage of pancreatic juice is blockage of the sphincter of Oddi.
+A common cause of blockage is a gallstone in the common bile duct.

 Opiates may cause spasms of the sphincter of Oddi, leading to increased serum amylase levels.

 History

 The sphincter was described for the first time by Ruggero Oddi when he was a young student in 1887.
 This description followed extensive research into the physiology of dogs and detailed histological examinations of humans and many other species.